MSalman5230/de-task-a/README.md

 ### Model Updates & Rollback

 - **Update**: New model versions are uploaded to blob storage with versioned paths.
-The service can be configured to load a specific model version by updating the model path configuration and restarting the ECS service.
+The service can be configured to load a specific model version by updating the model path configuration and restarting the Container Apps service.

-- **Rollback**: In case of model performance degradation, the service can be quickly rolled back to a previous model version by updating the model path configuration to point to the previous version and restarting the service.
+- **Rollback**: In case of model performance degradation, the service can be quickly rolled back to a previous model version by updating the model path configuration to point to the previous version and restarting the Container Apps service.

-- **A/B Testing**: Multiple ECS service instances can be deployed with different model versions, allowing traffic to be routed between different model versions for performance comparison and gradual rollout strategies.
+- **A/B Testing**: Multiple Container Apps revisions can be deployed with different model versions, allowing traffic to be routed between different model versions for performance comparison and gradual rollout strategies.